 On Jan.
 13, 1990, Joe Mullen scored two goals in the Flames’ 6-5 loss at the Maple Leafs.
 This gave him 686 career points, putting him ahead of Reed Larson for the most points by a U.S.-born player in NHL history.

-Rob Ray picked up two penalty minutes, on Jan.
+Rob Ray picked up two penalty minutes on Jan.
 13, 1999, in the Sabres’ 4-2 loss to the Blues, to become the NHL’s all-time leader in penalty minutes with one team.
-He broke the mark of 2,405 set by Tim Hunter with Flames between 1982 and 1991.
+He broke the mark of 2,405 set by Tim Hunter with the Flames between 1982 and 1991.

-Mike Rupp made his NHL debut, on Jan.
+Mike Rupp made his NHL debut on Jan.
 13, 2003, on his 23rd birthday.
-He scored two goals as the Florida Panthers’ big 6-2 win over the New Jersey.
-He became the first player in league history to score two goals while making his debut on his birthday.
+He scored two goals in the Florida Panthers’ big 6-2 win over the New Jersey Devils.
+He became the first player in league history to score two goals while debuting on his birthday.

 Happy Birthday to You

 In addition to Rupp (43) and McDavid (26), 26 other current and former NHL players were born on this date.
 The most notable of this bunch are Cesare Maniago (84), Kelly Hrudey (62), Nikolai Khabibulin (50), Sergei Brylin (49), Marc Staal (36), Jack Johnson (36), Kyle Clifford (32), Austin Watson (31), Yakov Trenin (26), Ivan Provorov (26), and Joe Veleno (23).